seanTsmith/field-service/README.md

 - Customer Source
 - Invoice call it work order
 - add fields to Invoice
-    - Tech
     - Emergency (Y/N)
     - UtilityLocate (Y/N)
-    - Special instructions
+    - Customer Notes
     - Tech Notes

 TO DO
 ===
+- Default
 - Multi-line notes
 - new invoice date default to or blank - no 1969
 - removed drop and drag shit